 If you are travelling through NJP / Bagdogra airport, you will travel via Siliguri to Gorumara.
 There are several roads connecting the two.

-The traditional route was to travel via the hill bound Sevok road from Siliguri, cross the Sevok bridge and enter into Dooars, drive up to Chalsa through National Highway 17 and then take a right turn to National Highway 717 and continue to drive to Lataguri about 15 km away.
+The traditional route was to travel via the hill-bound Sevok road from Siliguri, cross the Sevok bridge and enter into Dooars, drive up to Chalsa through National Highway 17 and then take a right turn to National Highway 717 and continue to drive to Lataguri about 15 km away.
 Through this route, NJP to Lataguri is about 85 km.
 If you are travelling to the northern part of Gorumara such as Murti, the distance will be about 73 km.

 In recent years the road connectivity through Gajaldoba mega tourism hub has improved substantially.
 This is now the preferred route for most travellers.
 From Gajaldoba you may take one of the two diversions.
-If you are travelling to the Northern part of Gorumara, you may like to drive through Oodlabari Chalsa route, if you are going towards Lataguri you would do better to take the Gajaldoba Kranti route.
-Lataguri through Gajaldoba is just about 53 km, thus saving you 32 km drive and 45 minutes time.
+If you are travelling to the Northern part of Gorumara, you may like to drive through the Oodlabari Chalsa route, if you are going towards Lataguri you would do better to take the Gajaldoba Kranti route.
+Lataguri through Gajaldoba is just about 53 km, thus saving you a 32 km drive and 45 minutes.
 Murti through Gajaldoba and Oodlabari is 70 km, which is similar in distance to the Sevok route.

 A flyover is coming up over a rail line close to Siliguri town, the construction is complete at the time of writing this in 2021.
 Once the flyover is ready the travel distance through Gajaldoba is expected to reduce further by 3 to 4 km.

 There is a third route to travel here through Jalpaiguri Maynaguri road.
-This route would be useful only for tourists visiting Gorumara from Jalpaiguri town side.
+This route would be useful only for tourists visiting Gorumara from the Jalpaiguri town side.

 About the Forest of Gorumara

-The forest of Gorumara is a story of success of conservation and tourism.
-Before tourism started here, poaching of wildlife was a cause for concern, but after tourism started benefitting all the people around the forest, poaching has almost vanished.
-This, along with a lack of predatory animals like tigers, leads to a huge increase in the population of wildlife, in recent years, there has been a major increase in the number of Elephants, Rhinos and Gaurs (Indian Bison).
-The increased number of wildlife along with a relatively small size of the forest and partial grassland is the main reason for the increase in the high frequency of wildlife sighting which has boosted tourism in the area.
+The forest of Gorumara is a story of the success of conservation and tourism.
+Before tourism started here, poaching of wildlife was a cause for concern, but after tourism started benefitting all the people around the forest, poaching almost vanished.
+This, along with a lack of predatory animals like tigers, leads to a huge increase in the population of wildlife, in recent years, there has been a major increase in the number of Elephants, Rhinos, and Gaurs (Indian Bison).
+The increased number of wildlife along with the relatively small size of the forest and partial grassland is the main reason for the increase in the high frequency of wildlife sightings which has boosted tourism in the area.
 However, the increase in the number of wildlife has also led to issues such as overgrazing and dominance fights for territory and mates.

 Activities and forest safari around Gorumara National Park

-Day activity includes a visit to nearby picturesque tourist destinations including Samsing area, Jhalong, Bindu, Jaldhaka area etc.
+Day activity includes a visit to nearby picturesque tourist destinations including Samsing area, Jhalong, Bindu, Jaldhaka area, etc.

 Together Gorumara has enough activities to keep you engaged for several days.

-You can make your base in Murti to explore the less tourist-trodden wonders of Dooars and lower Kalimpong hills like Chapramari Wild Life Sanctuary, Jaldhaka, Jhalong, Bindu, Paren, Caron, Diana, Jaldapara and even Bhutan.
+You can make your base in Murti to explore the less tourist-trodden wonders of Dooars and lower Kalimpong hills like Chapramari Wild Life Sanctuary, Jaldhaka, Jhalong, Bindu, Paren, Caron, Diana, Jaldapara, and even Bhutan.